alexkohler/prealloc/README.md

 BenchmarkPreallocate-4     	20000000	       111 ns/op	      80 B/op	       1 allocs/op
 ```

 As you can see, not preallocating can cause a performance hit, primarily due to Go having to reallocate the underlying array.
-The pattern benchmarked above is common in Go: declare a slice, then write some sort of range or for loop that appends to it.
+The pattern benchmarked above is common in Go: declare a slice, then write some sort of range or for loop that appends or indexes into it.
 The purpose of this tool is to flag slice/for loop declarations like the one in `BenchmarkNoPreallocate`.

 ## Example